peartreegames/topiary/docs/syntax.md

 print(john.age) // 27
 ```

 Fields can also be indexed as well with `[]` notation.
-This can be especially useful for extern function calls.
+This can be useful for function calls from game applications.
 As an example with the above class:

 ```topi